Yorke Peninsula is one big coastal playground, with plenty of things to see and do for every member of the family. Plan your trip today.

 A holiday on the Yorke Peninsula comes with awesome surfing spots, great fishing and white, sandy beaches.

 A coastal playground

 Yorke Peninsula is one big coastal playground with plenty of things to see and do for every member of the family.
-The young ones will love the playgrounds at Stansbury and Yorketown, while the bigger kids will enjoy the skate parks at Kadina and Moonta.
+The young ones will love the playgrounds at Stansbury and Yorketown, while everyone in the family will love Moonta's beachside water park, Splash Town.

 Discover the Yorke Peninsula’s spectacular coastline as you “Walk the Yorke” along 500 kilometres of shared walking and cycling leisure trails.
 Download the Walk the Yorke trail map for more information.
 There are also several underwater trails which provide excellent diving opportunities for beginners and experienced divers alike.